Montiel-Mobile/NSManagedObject-XML/README.md

 README
 ======

-This is a category on NSManagedObject that implements KissXML to generate a DDXMLElement object from an NSManagedObject, and ingest a DDXMLElement to populate an NSManagedObject and any sub entities (if configured to) to be created and/or sub entities to establish relationships to (either to reference entities/tables or relationship entities within a hierarchy).
+This is a category on NSManagedObject that implements KissXML to generate a DDXMLElement object from an NSManagedObject, and to ingest a DDXMLElement object to populate an NSManagedObject and any sub entities (if configured to) to be created and/or sub entities to establish relationships to (either to reference entities/tables or relationship entities within a hierarchy).

 HOW TO USE IT
 -------------